-Sr. No. Names Skills/ Expertise/ Competence Shri Vora has over 25 years of experience across diverse segments in Capita In his earlier role as the Chief Regulatory Officer of BSE Limited and the ne the Executive Leadership Team, he drove regulatory excellence through me compliance, surveillance, inspection, investigation, regulatory comm investor services, listing compliance and regulatory legal teams.
-He le career with Securities and Exchange Board of India (SEBI) in 1996.
-Amongs his key achievements at SEBI, he was instrumental in implementing the T settlement, risk containment system in the derivatives market in India and t of mandatory Straight through Processing for the Institutional trades for t Securities Markets.
+Sr. No. Names Skills/ Expertise/ Competence In his earlier role as the Chief Regulatory Officer of BSE Limited and t the Executive Leadership Team, he drove regulatory excellence through compliance, surveillance, inspection, investigation, regulatory converted investor services, listing compliance and regulatory legal teams.
+Career with Securities and Exchange Board of India (SEBI) in 1996.
+Am his key achievements at SEBI, he was instrumental in implementing the settlement, risk containment system in the derivatives market in India and the Executive SEBI.
+Shri Vora has over 25 years of experience across diverse segments in Capital Markets.
+In his earlier role as the Chief Regulatory Officer of BSE Limited and the member of the Executive Leadership Team, he drove regulatory excellence through membership compliance, surveillance, inspection, investigation, regulatory communication, investor services, listing compliance and regulatory legal teams.
+He began his career with Securities and Exchange Board of India (SEBI) in 1996.
+Amongst some of his key achievements at SEBI, he was instrumental in implementing the T+2 rolling settlement, risk containment system in the derivatives market in India and the system of mandatory Straight through Processing for the Institutional trades for the Indian Securities Markets.
 Shri Vora has also headed the Broking and Investment Banking Compliance at a leading brokerage house- DSP Merrill Lynch Ltd, as the Director, Law and Compliance.
 He has been felicitated with Distinguished awards including NetApp Innovation Award 2019, Compliance Champion award in 2018, IDC Digital Transformation Awards under the Dx Leader Information FOW Global Investors Group at the Asia Capital Markets Awards in 2017 for Best New Product in Market Surveillance.
 In recognition of his commitment and dedication to the Compliance Function at DSP Merrill Lynch, he was awarded OGC Living the Mission Award in 2008 by Merrill Lynch amongst many others and latest being recognised as the Distinguished Alumnus at H. R. College of Commerce and Economics.
 He is a guest speaker at various international forums including the IOSCO Harvard Training program for securities market regulators, conferences and is also a lecturer at the National Institute of Securities Markets (NISM).